eliottprdlx/variational_neural_ode/devlog.md

 - make it work with collected controlled trajectories : it works but very badly

 Theory
-- in-depth study of Yildiz code (using ChatGPT) : ok
+- in-depth study of Yildiz code : ok

 LateX
 - design the end-to-end algorithm : ok